At University Orthopaedic Surgeons, we have one standard of care for all—the best.

 Please note, deductibles and co-payments are due at the time of your appointment.

-If you have any questions regarding insurance coverage or payment and billing, please contact a University Orthopedic Surgeons representative at (865) 546-2663.
+If you have any questions regarding insurance coverage or payment and billing, please contact a University Orthopaedic Surgeons representative at (865) 546-2663.